CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 * This small note will persist during scheduling as a reminder of the course's status

 ## QA
 When the user selects any course from the list that has been predetermined to be a 'special' class, if the course they selected changes its initial color to red and the descriptive text appears the Notification is successful.
-This process should be repeated and tested for every special course to determine if the notifications are working and displaying properly; If not, debugging or fixing code will probably be neccessary.
+This process should be repeated and tested for every special course to determine if the notifications are working and displaying properly; If not, debugging or fixing code will probably be neccessary: check if the variable that designates a special course is set to true for the object of the course, check if the variable indicating the special course is used to change the color of the course and display an additional message.
 Also, we need to determine that these notifications are specific to special courses solely, not normal courses, so some normal courses should be included while testing.

 # 1. Elaborated Course Description